VDR - The Video Disk Recorder

 The main part of this project is the actual implementation of an On Screen Menu system that offers complete control over channel settings, timers and recordings.
 The source code can be found in the download section.

-Here are some screen shots showing some of the On Screen Menu pages.
+Here are some screenshots showing some of the On Screen Menu pages.
 They were taken using the default "LCARS" skin. (screenshots show the OSD of version 2.0.0 - new screenshots coming soon!)

 Pressing the red button on the remote control starts an immediate recording of the current broadcast.
 The green button opens a menu from which you can select the audio track, and the yellow button pauses live tv.
 The blue button either resumes replay of the last viewed recording, or opens the list of recordings.